Click here for a pdf of this document Cankerworms (Feb 2014).pdf

 Fall Cankerworm (Alsophila pometaria)

 Growing to about one inch in length, the adult moth is brownish-gray with a green or black head and 6 pairs of legs.
 While the female is wingless, the wings of the adult male are marked with two whitish bands running diagonally.
 Larvae are light to dark green with dark stripes on the back, 3 narrow white stripes on the side, and a yellowish one below.
 The three pairs of prolegs (small suction cups) are on the fifth abdominal segment.
-They are shorter than the other legs and are non-functional.

 The adults emerge from their pupal stage in the ground after fall frosts to mate and lay their eggs.
 The wingless adult female must crawl up the trunk of host trees to deposit her eggs, which are brownish, shaped like tiny flowerpots, and laid in neat clusters of about 100 on twigs or branches.
 The fall cankerworm overwinters in the egg stage.
 Eggs hatch in the spring, producing larvae that feed on tender emerging buds and leaves of the host plant.
 Reaching their peak population in June, the mature larvae will then drop by silken threads from the trees to the ground below, where they spin cocoons and pupate.

 Smaller than the fall cankerworm at about 3/4 inch long when fully grown, the adult male moth can be identified by his silky forewings, which have loosely attached brownish scales and three diagonal dark lines, pale gray hindwings with a dusky distal spot, and a dirty white or mottled brown head.
 The female is wingless but may be characterized by a dark mid-dorsal stripe and a double row of reddish spines across the top of the abdominal segments.
 As larvae, the spring cankerworm can range in color from light green to brown or black, with whitish lines running down its back.